prometheus/prometheus/GOVERNANCE.md

 Votes may take the form of a single proposal, with the option to vote yes or no; or the form of multiple alternatives.

-A vote on a single proposal is considered successful if at least two thirds of those eligible to vote vote in favour.
+A vote on a single proposal is considered successful if at least two thirds of those eligible to vote vote in favor.

-If there are multiple alternatives, members may vote for one or more alternative, or vote "no" to object to all alternatives.
-A vote on multiple alternatives is considered decided in favour of one alternative if it has received the most votes in favour, and a vote from least two thirds of those eligible to vote.
+If there are multiple alternatives, members may vote for one or more alternative, or vote “no” to object to all alternatives.
+A vote on multiple alternatives is considered decided in favor of one alternative if it has received the most votes in favor, and a vote from at least two thirds of those eligible to vote.
 Should no alternative reach this quorum, another vote on a reduced number of options may be called separately.

 ## FAQ